 Croatia tips for trying local drinks & spirits

-Croatia’s most popular local beer brands are Karlovacko and Ozujsko; both light lager types.
+Croatia’s most popular local beer brands are Karlovacko and Ozujsko, both light lager types.
 If you are a wine person, you’ll love Croatian wine, which for some reason is not widespread across the globe.
 Croatian wine is cheap, light, and full of aromas and flavors.
 Try Posip, dry white wine, or Dingac red, both from the Dalmatia region.
-When in Kroatia, try Grk, a local variety, and if you’ll be in Istria, look for Malvasija
+When in Kroatia, try Grk, a local variety, and if you are in Istria, look for Malvasija.

 Other practical tips for Croatia